alphagov/paas-cf/README.md

    vagrant ssh -- tee -a .ssh/authorized_keys
 ```

-To learn the public IP of your *Bootstrap Concourse* run:
+Learn the public IP of your *Bootstrap Concourse* run:

 ```
 cd vagrant
 vagrant ssh-config
 ```

-A new tunnel can be created manually running:
+They will then need to manually create the SSH tunnel that is normally
+handled by `vagrant/deploy.sh`:

 ```
 ssh ubuntu@<bootstrap_concourse_ip> -L 8080:127.0.0.1:8080 -fN